 Calculating the HMR-52 reduction factors could be completed by several methods.
 The method that was selected was to run the HMR-52 program using concentric ellipses of various sizes as the subbasins in the program.
 Within this output file the reduction factors were calculated using two sets of data.
 The 24-hour precipitation depth for each incremental isohyetal was extracted from the output file.
 This column remained the same for any isohyetal area.
 This list was used to directly calculate the incremental reduction factors for each incremental area.
-On Figure 3-16 the isohyetal 24-hour column was the incremental isohyetal average 24-hour precipitation depth for each isohyetal area.
-On Figure 3-16 the first value on this total depth list.
+On Figure 3-16 the isohyetal 24-hour column was the incremental isohyetal precipitation depths that were extracted from the HMR-52 output file.
+The second set of data extracted was the total average 24-hour precipitation depth for each isohyetal area.
+On Figure 3-16, the 33.98 average precipitation of the 24-hour column was the first value on this total depth list.
 Scrolling through the HMR-52 output file, the total average 24-hour precipitation depth for each isohyetal area was extracted into a list.
 These precipitation depths represent the cumulative precipitation up through the area.
 With this list of numbers the incremental isohyetal reduction factors were calculated using the procedure described in the above sections.
-The final reduction factors do not calculate to the exact same values, however, they are well within reason.
+The final reduction factors do not calculate the exact same values, however, they are well within reason.